OnurArdaB/Data-Analysis/README.md

 # Data-Analysis
- Datasets obtained from UCI Repository.
+ Datasets obtained from various repositories and analyzed.